Stealthy-lab/Dripping-Blue1/README.md

  *When reviewing *robots.txt* we see that we get two files that seem to be important, to keep them in focus*

+ **Well, in this process of passive recognition and enumeration we obtained some information that could be of use to us:
+- Anonymous connections to ftp and we see a *zip* file -We identified two apparently important files in the path *robots.txt* **